enmasseio/evejs/README.md

   - A string "agentId", the id of the recipient.
 Will be send via the default transport or when there is no default transport via the first connected transport.
-  - A string "agentId@transportId" Only usable locally, not for sharing an address with remote agents.
   - A string "protocol://networkId/agentId".
 This is a sharable identifier for an agent.